COVID-19 hits Gophers men's and women's basketball teams

-Multiple members of the Gophers men’s and women’s basketball teams have tested positive for COVID-19, impacting preseason preparations for both teams.
+Multiple members of the Gophers men’s and women’s basketball teams have tested positive for COVID-19, affecting preparations with the season opening later this month.

 The Gophers men announced Tuesday that team activities have been paused indefinitely, and a team spokesman confirmed that the Gophers women’s team paused workouts last week before resuming practices Friday.